 Yay!

-Without any intervention the behavior I now see is that the Tab key does not fire inside of the editor, but instead fires in the control.
-The behavior is:
+Without any intervention the behavior I now see is that the Tab key does fire inside of the editor, but ALSO causes the WebView to lose focus to another control (an editor tab in Markdown Monster's case).

-• If not cancelled it then fires in the WebView/Editor
+- If not cancelled, event then fires in the WebView/Editor

 It turns out that this leaves you with some very BAD choices:

-The solution in the case of my editor is to handle the tab key in WPF and cancel the event, and then explicitly call back into the editor to trigger the Indent/Unindent command behavior.
-Yeah that's ugly.
+Luckily in my situation I can explicitly call back into the JavaScript code to perform the appropriate tab action.
+In the case of my editor, the workaround is to handle the tab key event in WPF and cancel the operation, and then explicitly call back into the editor to trigger the Indent/Unindent command behavior.
+Yeah - very roundabout, but it works!

-First add the key bindings (app custom bindings that wrap WPF KeyBindings)
+First add the key bindings (these are app custom bindings that wrap WPF KeyBindings but in the end they use the underlying WPF KeyBinding

 // *** Special Bindings